 Welcome to the future of film distribution

 Indie Screenings was invented by Spanner Films, coded by Torchbox – and launched with a bang in May 2009, with Franny Armstrong’s climate blockbuster The Age of Stupid.
-Since then, Stupid has been screened 1510 times, generating more than £110,000 for the filmmakers and many thousands more for the people who organised the screenings.
+Since then, Stupid has been screened 1550 times, generating more than £110,000 for the filmmakers and their crowd-funders and many thousands more for the people who organised the screenings.